Particle cosmology: From inflation to large-angle CMB anisotropy

 \subsection{Acoustic peaks}

-To be able to calculate the power spectrum of the anisotropies even on angular scales larger than $1^\circ$, we need to consider the evolution of the photon anistropies.
+This part is heavily taken from \cite{zal}.
+We thank M. Zaldarriaga for granting permission.
+To be able to calculate the power spectrum of the anisotropies even on angular scales larger than $1^\circ$, we need to consider the evolution of the photon anistoropies.
 As we already mentioned, before recombination Thomson scattering was very efficient.
 As a result it is a good approximation to treat photons and baryons as a single fluid.
 This treatment is called the tight-coupling approximation and will allow us to evolve the perturbations until recombination.

 The equation for the photon density perturbations for one Fourier mode of wave-number $k$ is that of a forced and damped harmonic oscillator

 The photon--baryon fluid can sustain acoustic oscillations.
 The inertia is provided by the baryons, while the pressure is provided by the photons.
 The sound speed is $c_s^2=1/3(1+R)$, with $R=3\rho_b/4\rho_{\gamma}=31.5\ (\Omega_b h^2) (T/2.7)^{-4}[(1+z)/10^3]^{-1}$.
 As the baryon fraction goes down, the sound speed approaches $c_s^2\rightarrow 1/3$.
 The third equation above is the continuity equation.